A test of (market) IQ: Scotiabank economist finds Trump wanting

 Tokyo's Nikkei climbed 0.7 per cent, and Hong Kong's Hang Seng 0.2 per cent, as the Shanghai composite dipped 0.1 per cent.

-In Europe, London's FTSE 100 and Germany's DAX were both up by about 5:35 a.m.
-ET, though by less than 0.1 per cent, while the Paris CAC 40 was down 0.2 per cent.
+In Europe, London's FTSE 100 was up 0.4 per cent by about 8:25 a.m.
+ET, while the Paris CAC 40 was down 0.2 per cent and Germany's DAX was little changed.

 New York futures were down.